semanticsgraz/Semantics-Graz/README.md

-Todo: add melanies text, add experiment informations, fix links, add simons about me_texts
+Todo: fix link back to "previous talks"-page, still does not work :(

 time line: